juandadev/juandadev/README.md

 <h3 align="center">A passionate Web developer 🇲🇽</h3>

 <p>I love to make websites, specially UI's with React and Next.js</p>
-<p>As you can see my first love was PHP, and it still in my heart 💙</p>

 - LinkedIn - [Juan Daniel Martínez](https://www.linkedin.com/in/juandadev/)
 - Email - [juanda.martinezn@gmail.com](mailto:juanda.martinezn@gmail.com)